Bank of Thailand Regulations [Thai Banking 101]

 Frequently Asked Questions

-Below are three of the most common questions that we receive from people looking to understand the regulations of opening accounts with the bank of Thailand.
+Below are two of the most common questions that we receive from people looking to understand the regulations of opening accounts with the Bank of Thailand.
 If you have further questions you would like answered, don’t hesitate to get in touch with us directly.

 The Bank of Thailand (BOT) is the central bank of Thailand.
 It is responsible for regulating the country’s monetary and financial system.
 The BOT is an independent state agency.
 It is overseen by a nine-member board of directors, which is appointed by the Thai king and includes representatives from the public and private sectors.
 The BOT is also subject to supervision and oversight by the Thai Ministry of Finance and is required to report regularly to the Thai parliament on its activities.